Trump taps Perry deputy to replace him at Energy Department

-WASHINGTON (AP) — President Donald Trump said Friday that he will nominate Energy Secretary Rick Perry's deputy to lead the agency when Perry leaves later this year.
+WASHINGTON (AP) — President Donald Trump on Friday selected Dan Brouillette, deputy to departing Energy Secretary Rick Perry, to lead the Energy Department, calling him a "total professional" with unparalleled experience.

-Dan Brouillette had been the expected successor of Perry, who says his departure announcement Thursday was long planned and not related to his role in administration actions on Ukraine that are now the focus of a House impeachment panel for Trump.
-Perry had served as secretary since spring 2017, making him one of the longest-surviving members of a Cabinet roiled by turnovers.
+Trump acted quickly, just a day after Perry told the president that he would leave by year's end.
+Perry said his decision was not related to his role in administration actions on Ukraine that are now the focus of a House impeachment inquiry.

-Brouillette, like Perry, has traveled the world supporting Trump's goal of U.S. energy dominance and says he supports expansion of both U.S. fossil fuel production and other forms of energy.

-Trump tweeted Friday that Brouillette's experience is "unparalleled" and called him a "total professional."
+Brouillette has embraced Trump's call for U.S. dominance of international energy markets and says he backs an "all of the above" policy that promotes nuclear and renewable solar and wind energy as well as coal, natural gas and oil.
+Environmental groups, many lawmakers and others fault the administration for trying to spur the country's oil and gas production boom rather than rein in the climate-damaging fossil fuels.

+He has traveled from Japan to former Soviet states to Qatar and Israel and beyond, promoting U.S. natural gas and natural gas production companies.

+"When it comes to exporting LNG, the United States is open for business," Brouillette said in one such European stop last year.

-Brouillette previously worked as an executive at USAA, which provides insurance and other financial services to service members, and Ford Motor Co.
+Brouillette previously worked as an executive at USAA, which provides insurance and other financial services to members of the military, and as a vice president at Ford Motor Company.

 He worked as an assistant energy secretary under George W. Bush and a Louisiana state energy regulator, among other work.